Spin-harmonic structures and nilmanifolds: Spinors and geometric structures

-This proposition means that a unitary spinor in dimension 8 determines a $\Spin(7)$ structure on the underlying manifold, and analogously for the other dimensions.
+This proposition means that a unit-length spinor in dimension 8 determines a $\Spin(7)$ structure on the underlying manifold, and analogously for the other dimensions.

-Motivated by Definition \ref{Def-harmonic}, we give the following definition: \begin{definition} Let $(M,g)$ be a Riemannian spin manifold of dimension $n \in\{4,\ldots,8\}$, and let $\eta \in \G(\S(M))$ be a unitary section.
+Motivated by Definition \ref{Def-harmonic}, we give the following definition: \begin{definition} Let $(M,g)$ be a Riemannian spin manifold of dimension $n \in\{4,\ldots,8\}$, and let $\eta \in \G(\S(M))$ be a unit-length section.
 We say that $\eta$ determines a {\em spin-harmonic structure} on $M$ if $\sD\eta=0$.
 Moreover, if $n\equiv 0 \pmod{4}$, we say that the spin-harmonic structure is {\em positive} or {\em negative} if $\eta \in \G(\S^\pm(M))$. \end{definition}

-\begin{remark} For dimensions $n>8$, the action of $\Spin(n)$ on the sphere of unitary spinors is not transitive.
-Therefore the stabilizers of the spinors may be different groups, so it makes no sense to define a geometric structure via a unitary spinor unless we require the constancy of the stabilizer (this happens for instance when one has a parallel spinor). \end{remark}
+\begin{remark} For dimensions $n>8$, the action of $\Spin(n)$ on the sphere of unit-length spinors is not transitive.
+Therefore the stabilizers of the spinors may be different groups, so it makes no sense to define a geometric structure via a unit-length spinor unless we require the constancy of the stabilizer (this happens for instance when one has a parallel spinor). \end{remark}

-From now on, we denote a generic spinor by $\phi$ and a fixed unitary spinor by $\eta$.
+From now on, we denote a generic spinor by $\phi$ and a fixed unit-length spinor by $\eta$.

 More specifically, our motivation is constructing $8$-dimensional nilmanifolds with invariant balanced $\Spin(7)$ structures.
 As we shall see later, these structures are characterized by the presence of a positive spin-harmonic structure.
 Lemma \ref{Harmonic-Spinors-Relation} guarantees that if $n\in \{4,5,6,7\}$, $M$ is an $n$-dimensional spin manifold with a spin-harmonic structure and $T^{8-n}$ is an $(8-n)$-dimensional flat torus, then $M\times T^{8-n}$ has a $\Spin(7)$ balanced structure.
 In section \ref{sec:harm-nilm} we will construct such spin-harmonic structures on low dimensional nilmanifolds.